Stephanie, the leading lady in my latest romance novel, The Letter, has a lot of spunk, and she’s not afraid to call it as she sees it.

 Carrie is a mostly fictitious character.
 While I didn’t model her after anyone in particular, although I’ve put a little of myself into her.
 Photography is one of my life’s passions, and, in my younger days, I dreamed of being a model.

-Gillian Matthews, the female lead in my romance novel, The Reunion, has had a successful career as an artist and a little fame to go along with it.
+Gillian Matthews, one of the lead characters in my contemporary romance novel, The Reunion, has had a successful career as an artist and a little fame to go along with it.
 Her personal life, however, has been a disappointment.
-She has a knack for getting involved with the wrong men.
+Gillian has a knack for getting involved with the wrong men.
 That will change when travels to Denver for a gallery opening, and man from her past will suddenly reappears.

 Gillian is based on a real person.
 Me.
 I was a graphic designer before I became a writer, and we’ll just say that my personal life given me some great fodder to work with.